Change Bucket Password

 -

-Connect to EXAClusterOS (COS) using
+Connect to the cluster operating system (COS) using

-c4 connect -t<DEPLOYMENT>/cos
+c4 connect

 Use the ConfD job bucket_modify to change the read and/or write password for a given bucket in the given BucketFS service.
 The password can be entered in either plain-text or a base64-encoded string.
 For example:

-Make sure to save the password(s) in a secure location.
+Save the passwords in a secure location.

 Verification